 In a world where prime-time television is dominated by a ‘reality’ as false as the eyelashes worn by the girls of Geordie Shore, and where friends will sit next to each other checking in on Facebook rather than having face-to-face conversations, it is no surprise that we are living in an increasingly narcissistic society.
 It is perhaps not the internet which has created this obsession with self-image, for the human race has always been somewhat obsessed with it (think back to the Romans – one dude named Narcissus actually fell in love with his own reflection), yet the internet does provide a platform for us to be so, allowing us to be increasingly more preoccupied with broadcasting ourselves.
-I will happily admit that I use Facebook (along with the other 500 million Facebook users in the world) and I recognise that by telling you the negative effects of social media, despite the fact that I use it myself, is hugely hypocritical and is the embodiment of a central paradox.
-Yet this doesn’t stop me from being disturbed by how many of us are increasingly becoming isolated by the very thing in which we use to supposedly ‘connect’ with others.
+I will happily admit that I use Facebook and I recognize that by telling you the negative effects of social media, despite the fact that I use it myself, is hugely hypocritical and is the embodiment of a central paradox.
+Yet, this doesn’t stop me from being disturbed by how many of us are increasingly becoming isolated by the very thing in which we use to supposedly ‘connect’ with others.

-It’s possible that the way people present themselves on Facebook mirrors how they view themselves in real life.
-The fact that we are able to filter anything that we may perceive as bad/unflattering about ourselves on these sites encourages us to be over-aware of self-image and causes anxiety (particularly in young people) – 1 in 5 teenagers who regularly engage in social networking develop symptoms suggestive of clinical depression.
-Obsessed with self-image, the media (be it Facebook, Twitter or Instagram) pressures users to show the world how exciting and fulfilled their life is.
-This focus on documenting often inane life events can be self-destructive as it can lead to cyber-bullying, a loss of privacy and inner self.
+The way people present themselves on Facebook, often mirrors how they view themselves in real life.
+The fact that we are able to filter anything that we may perceive as bad/unflattering about ourselves on these sites encourages us to be overly self-aware, leading to a sense of inadequacy when comparing the lives of others.
+Young people are perhaps the most vulnerable to these misleading comparisons; 1 in 5 teenagers who regularly engage in social networking develop symptoms suggestive of clinical depression.
+Arguably, this focus on documenting often inane life events can be self-destructive as it can lead to cyber-bullying, a loss of privacy and inner self.

 Facebook claims that their aim is to “give people the power to share and make the world more open and connected” but I can’t help but think that society is growing further apart and more isolated as we retreat from real social interaction and into the virtual world of social networking.
 We have been promised more human connection, but it looks as though we are more isolated than we have ever been.
 We are virtually closer to each other than ever before, yet more distant emotionally and mentally than has ever been seen in human history.
 With an average of 130 friends for each Facebook user, we are given a false sense of connection.
 Even if we are physically together, we still yearn to be connected to as many people and virtual places as possible, conveying how virtual interaction is becoming the preferred choice of communication.
 We are growing accustomed to a new way of being alone together as we meet up with friends but will spend half of the time on our phones.
 What is an even worrying prospect is the possibility that we are becoming afraid of solitude: have you ever been waiting for your friend to arrive in a coffee shop and you automatically get out your phone because you feel awkward or anxious to remain connected to your virtual world?
 This is a light-hearted example but my argument still stands: we easily slip into thinking that, by always being connected to others, it is going to make us feel less alone or that our voice is being heard yet we are at risk because it’s the opposite that is true.
 If we are unable to be alone, we are only going to become lonelier.
 This illusion of companionship in which technological devices seem to provide, makes us feel connected in ways we can comfortably control.
 However, do we want our children to grow up in a world where virtual interaction is the dominant reality, making their ability to engage in real social interaction stunted?